jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 Each aperture (above) represents a **halving** or **doubling** of the **volume of light**:
 + f/4 lets in twice as much light as f/5.6
 + f/11 lets in half as much light as f/8
-These increments are called a **full ‘stop’** because they represent the halving or doubling of the light.

 Aperture controls **depth of field** and how much of the image appears in focus.